NFOK15011U Food Quality Management and Control

 - Apply ISO 22000 for food safety management.

 - Use SQC and sampling technologies to monitor and verify process and product specifications.

-- Communicate orally problems and solutions within food quality management.
+- Communicate orally problems and solutions within food safety management.

 - Use monitoring systems (e.g. real-time measurements), Six Sigma and SQC like tools to get knowledge of and to monitor quality control points in a food production and also to understand how the measurement uncertainty of process steps will influence the uncertainty/variability of the food product parameters.